elmomoilanen/Hashmap/README.md

 Here is a short summary for some of the most important details related to this implementation:

-- Initialise a new hash map by calling `hashmap_init` or `hashmap_init_with_size`
+- Initialise a new hash map by `hashmap_init` or `hashmap_init_with_size`

-    New hash map can be initialised to a default size (slot count) by *hashmap_init* or to meet some initial size requirement by *hashmap_init_with_size*.
-Size of one data item is passed as an argument when initialising and must not exceed approx 2^32 bytes.
-Custom clean up function can be passed if specific memory clean up is needed when calling *hashmap_free* later.
+    A new hash map can be initialised to a default size (slot count) by hashmap_init, or to meet an initial size requirement by hashmap_init_with_size.
+The size of one data item must be passed as an argument during initialisation and cannot exceed approximately 2^32 bytess.
+If specific memory cleanup is required, a custom cleanup function can be given as argument.

     Returned hash map struct has an upper bound for its total capacity but this bound is over one million slots.
-Capacity will grow exponentially (as powers of two) if load factor increases over 90 %.
-Conversely, if the load factor falls below 40 %, the capacity of the hash map will shrink (but can only occur when removing data items from the hash map).
+Capacity will grow exponentially (as powers of two) if the load factor exceeds 90%.
+Conversely, if the load factor falls below 40%, the capacity of the hash map will shrink, but this can only occur when data items are removed from the hash map.

-- Insert data item to hash map by `hashmap_insert`
+- Insert a data item to the hash map by `hashmap_insert`

-    For every insertion, the hash map makes itself a copy of the passed data item and key.
-This insert operation returns a boolean value to indicate whether the insertion was successful.
-Failure occurs if and only if maximal probe sequence length is reached (metadata reserves 11 bits for PSL values).
+    For every insertion, the hash map makes itself a shallow copy of the passed data item and key.
+A successful insertion returns `true`, while a failed insertion returns `false` which occurs if the key size exceeds 19 bytes, the hash map fails to resize e.g. due to reaching its maximal capacity or when the maximal probe sequence length is reached as specified in the metadata (11 bits reserved for PSL values).

-    For a bit more complicated data types (e.g., contain pointers to manually allocated memory) hash map insertion calls increase the reference count to these memory locations.
-In this respect, the copying mechanism is shallow.
+    For complex data types that contain pointers to memory locations, insertion calls increase the reference count to these memory locations.

 - Show internal hash map struct statistics by `hashmap_stats_summary` and `hashmap_stats_traverse`

-    For the former call, current total capacity, occupied slot count, size of each slot and the load factor (occupied slots / total capacity) are printed to stdout.
-For the latter call, the whole hash map will be traversed and meta data information for each slot gets printed to stdout.
+    For the former function, current total capacity, occupied slot count, the size of each slot and the load factor (occupied slots / total capacity) are printed to stdout.
+For the latter, the whole hash map will be traversed and metadata information for each slot is printed to stdout.

-- Get data item from hash map or check only its existence by `hashmap_get`
+- Get a data item from the hash map by `hashmap_get`

-    This is a reference to data item (NULL, if not found) that was stored to the hash map as a shallow copy of the original data item during insertion operation.
-The reference has kind of limited lifetime and is thus safe to use only prior to the next hash map insertion or removal call as the hash map might resize during these operations.
+    This is a reference to the data item (NULL, if not found) stored in the hash map previously as a shallow copy of the original data item.
+It has a limited lifetime and should only be used prior to the next insertion or removal operation, as the hash map may resize during these operations and the reference may become invalid.

-- Remove data item from hash map by `hashmap_remove`
+- Remove a data item from the hash map by `hashmap_remove`

-    Data mapped to by the provided key will be removed if found from the hash map.
-In this case a reference to the data item is returned as a response though the reference points to a temporary location (used internally by the hash map struct) which lifetime ends upon the next hash map operation call.
-If no data is found with the key, NULL is returned.
+    The data associated with the given key will be removed from the hash map if it is found.
+In this case, a reference to the data item is returned, but it refers to a temporary location that is used internally by the hash map structure.
+This reference is only valid until the next operation on the hash map is performed.
+If the key is not found, NULL is returned.

-- Clean up used memory of the hash map by `hashmap_free`
+- To clean up the used memory by `hashmap_free`

     Normally this frees the slots, temporary storage and the HashMap struct itself.
-If a custom cleaning function was given during initialisation, it is called to for each data item stored in the hash map.
-Please see an example of a custom cleaning function in *hashmap.h*.
+If a custom cleaning function was provided during initialisation of the hash map, it will be called for each data item stored in the hash map.
+An example of a custom cleaning function can be found in `hashmap.h`.

 - Iterate the hash map and apply a callback to the keys and data items by `hashmap_iter_apply`

     Iteration through the hash map continues as long as the callback keeps returning true.
 Callback must take two arguments: first for the key and second for the data item.
 Both must be regarded to be read-only data.

-See the *hashmap.h* header file for more information and examples.
+For additional information and examples, refer to the `hashmap.h` header file.